CodeTriangle/Perplexicon/README.md

 A simple but capable system for making conlang lexicons.

 The way Perplexicon will function is so easy that anyone could figure it out.
-Simply update a single JSON file with new words and you will immediately be able to export them to as many filetypes as you want.
+Simply update a single YAML file with new words and you will immediately be able to export them to as many filetypes as you want.

+## Dependencies

+You'll need `ruamel.yaml` to parse YAML files.

+    pip install ruamel.yaml

 ## Implimented Features: